 Players must have their own equipment: lacrosse stick, helmet, shoulder pads, elbow pads, gloves, mouth guard, and athletic protector cup.
-The club may have gear to loan out on a first come first serve basis.
+The club has gear to loan out on a first come first serve basis.

 IMPORTANT US Lacrosse passed a rule change (NOCAE ND200) related to reducing the risk of commotio cordis.
-Currently, some manufacturers are providing shoulder pads that meet the requirements however, some manufactures and retailers still produce and sell non-conforming 2022 field pads.
+Currently, some manufacturers are providing shoulder pads that meet the requirements however, some manufacturers and retailers still produce and sell non-conforming 2022 field pads.
 We strongly recommend purchasing 2022 compliant pads to avoid repurchasing the conforming pads next year.

 The boys' mandatory gear list includes: